truerick/UARPG-dice-roller/README.md

 `npm install discord.io winston –save`
 `npm install https://github.com/woor/discord.io/tarball/gateway_v6`

+## Launch bot
+Simply type and execute `node bot.js` from the repository folder

 # Level of success in Unknown Armies
 In UA to perform an action you have to roll 1d100 and check the result with your skill level (that goes from 1 to 100).
 If the roll is lower or equal your skill, it's a success.
 If it's higher it's a failure.
 There are different types of successes and failures.